lab-v2/pyreason/docs/source/user_guide/1_pyreason_graphs.rst

 How to Load a Graph in RyReason
 -------------------------------
 In PyReason there are two ways to load graphs:

-#.
-Using a NetworkX `DiGraph <https://networkx.org/documentation/stable/reference/classes/digraph.html>`_ object
+1. Using a NetworkX `DiGraph <https://networkx.org/documentation/stable/reference/classes/digraph.html>`_ object
-#.
-Using a `GraphML <https://networkx.org/documentation/stable/reference/readwrite/graphml.html>`_ file which is an encoding of a directed graph
+2. Using a `GraphML <https://networkx.org/documentation/stable/reference/readwrite/graphml.html>`_ file which is an encoding of a directed graph

 NetworkX allows you to manually add nodes and edges, whereas GraphML reads in a directed graph from a file.

 NetworkX Example
 ~~~~~~~~~~~~~~~~
-Using NetworkX, you can create a `directed graph<https://en.wikipedia.org/wiki/Directed_graph>`_ object.
+Using NetworkX, you can create a `directed graph <https://en.wikipedia.org/wiki/Directed_graph>`_ object.
 Users can add and remove nodes and edges from the graph.

 Read more about NetworkX `here <https://networkx.org/>`_.